Policy directive drinks targets - assessing and reporting

 * Catering applies to staff procuring food and drinks with health service (government funds) for meetings, functions, and events.
 This includes occasions such as workshops, conferences, community events, launches, celebrations and ceremonies, as well as client or community education, information, or training programs.
 It also includes food/drinks provided (free) on the ward or in staff rooms/waiting rooms for staff/visitors (e.g. tea/coffee, water, fruit, biscuits, lollies).
 Whilst not included in the Policy directive, health services are encouraged to promote and communicate their healthy catering policy to any external groups using their facilities, for example community support groups.

-As part of the reporting requirements all public health services are required to use FoodChecker to assess drinks provided via internally managed food retail outlets and all vending machines.
+As part of reporting all public health services will use FoodChecker to assess drinks provided via internally managed food retail outlets and all vending machines.
 A dedicated Policy directive assessment function has been created in FoodChecker to assess foods and drinks against the Policy directive targets.

 The new FoodChecker Policy directive assessment function allows you to assess your internally managed retail food outlets, vending machines and catering against the Policy directive targets.
 The assessment will state if you meet each of the following targets individually:

-There will be some additional questions to answer in the reporting portal in addition to your FoodChecker assessment.
-For example, questions around the organisation’s healthy catering policy.
-More information will be provided on the reporting portal later in 2022.
+There will be some additional questions to answer in the reporting function of the Progress Tracker tool (available from 1 September 2022) in addition to your FoodChecker assessment.
+For example, questions around your organisation’s healthy catering policy.

 |Only the Food Checker assessment you choose to submit is visible to the Department of Health|